top of page

 What if I hemorrhage?

-Midwives always carry herbs that can help stop a hemorrhage.
-I am trained in emergency care to manage a hemorrhage while we transport to the hospital for extra help.
+Midwives always carry herbs and medications that can help stop a hemorrhage.
+I am trained in emergency care to manage a hemorrhage while we transport to the hospital for a higher level of care.

 What if my baby does not breathe?

 As a CPM, I am required to maintain current certification in both Adult, Infant, and Child CPR.
 I am also current in Neonatal Resuscitation, a special form of CPR for newborns.
-For healthy moms, I rarely have to use it.
+For healthy moms with healthy babies, I rarely have to use it.

 bottom of page